BloYoMind/United-States-Inflation-Calculator/README.md

 This is the only library you will need.
 The inflation data is already added, so it does not need an internet data.
 This data goes back to the year 1800.
 I will update it to the each december.

+I am currently working on turning it into a .exe file so you can use it without needing Python.

 Downlaod the program from [here](https://github.com/BloYoMind/United-States-Inflation-Calculator/releases/tag/InflationCalculator).

 **The Data  is from the Federal Reserve Bank of Minneapolis.
 You can find all the data [here.](https://www.minneapolisfed.org/about-us/monetary-policy/inflation-calculator/consumer-price-index-1800-) The Data from 1800 to 1912 is an approximate from the reserve bank.**